Skip to main content

 Prerequisites

 Command line experience is necessary for this lesson.
-We recommend the participants to go through our Introduction to Using the Shell on Greene, if new to the command line (also known as terminal or shell).
+We recommend participants go through our Introduction to Using the Shell on Greene tutorial, if new to the command line (also known as terminal or shell).

 Objectives

-By the end of this workshop, students will know how to:
+By the end of this tutorial, participants will know how to:

 • Identify problems a cluster can help solve